muratkars/workshop/exercise-2/README.md

 # Exercise 2 - Installing OpenEBS

+In this exercise, we will learn how to deploy and validate OpenEBS on a functional Kubernetes cluster.

 ## Setting up OpenEBS and new Storage Classes

 1. Download the latest OpenEBS Operator files using the following commands: